 With a stubbornness that baffled their Roman conquerors the Jews clung to their sacred Abrahamic Covenant, they studied the prophesies in their Holy writings, they worshipped the God of their fathers with circumcision, sacrifice and their nodding, wailing, by rote prayers.

 For effect (Matt.
-15:1-9) the Jews received their religious instruction by memorization of rabbinical tradition which was human interpretations of the Torah, prophesy and Jewish heroes.
+15:1-9) the Jews received their religious instruction by memorization of rabbinical tradition, named the Talmud, which was human interpretations of the Torah by Rabbis and scholars, also prophesy and Jewish heroes.
 Their theology, moral standards, dietary laws, circumcisions and ceremonies had their roots in Moses’ Law.
 BUT:

 God’s Biblical personality, truths, standards, religious authority and guidance had been distorted and diluted.
 For effect they had forgotten God.
 The Ark of the Covenant was absent from their tabernacle and they worshiped Judaism itself.